esteban-urrutia/crypto-bot/README.md

 # crypto-bot
+crypto-bot on node.js.
-crypto-bot on node.js by Esteban Urrutia Martinez
+Personal project by Esteban Urrutia Martinez

 1) choose best coin to invest, from all existing crypto coins, based in technical analysis recommendations
 2) buy